How to restore old luggage, step by step

 Some vanity cases have small mirrors inside, which may have water spots and replacing.
 Find the right size and pull out the old one, using a razor blade if necessary.
 If you don’t want to use that space for a mirror, stick a band sticker there or use a permanent marker and do some art.

 Like the shape but don’t like the color?
-Need to give your vintage bag or suitcase a little modern-day kick?
+Need to give your luggage bags or suitcases a little modern-day kick?

 Work in a garage, balcony, porch or even sidewalk (somewhere safe).
 Try to keep these materials away from inside your home.
 Lay out all your materials before you begin your project.